 In the early years, as cow numbers were being built and the ranch was being stocked, Diamond Dot ran many yearling steers along with a group of commercial cows.
 Through the years, Diamond Dot has experienced many sides of the business from selling feeder calves right off the cow, to buying and selling feeder yearling steers and heifers, to retained ownership.
 Today the cow herd has grown to be one of the largest, quality registered cow herds in North America.
 Along with home raised heifers and purchased heifers from our top bull customers Diamond Dot has one of the largest fall production sale offerings of bred heifers and cows that can be found anywhere.

-Today Stevenson’s Diamond Dot markets its bulls and heifers each fall in our annual production sale at the Diamond Dot Ranch South of Hobson, also, bulls, females and embryos are available through private treaty sales throughout the year.
+Today Stevenson’s Diamond Dot markets its bulls and heifers each fall in our annual production sale at the Diamond Dot Ranch South of Hobson and the Bulls and Beers spring sale at Diamond Dot North and Tall Boys Tavern in Hobson.
+Bulls, females and embryos are also available through private treaty sales throughout the year.

 In addition to running a quality cattle operation Stevenson’s Diamond Dot also strives to be very innovative in its farming practices.
 While double cropping some crops on irrigation and raising small grains and most of its own feed supply with crops of wheat, oats, barley, peas, alfalfa, tritical, sudex, millet, and clover.
 With the short growing season Diamond Dot is one of the only farms in the area to raise corn silage and push its irrigated alfalfa ground to three cuttings.